halostatue/cookiecutter-sqitch-pg/{{cookiecutter.project_slug}}/README.md

 *   `dump`: Deploys, then runs `pg_dump` against `SQITCH_DBNAME`.
 This
     should be run when change development is complete prior to pull request submission.

+There are three additional database helpers, `createdb`, `dropdb`, and `resetdb`.
+These will create, drop, and drop-then-create the `SQITCH_DBNAME` for the target.

 There are two configuration variables: